+John Deere engines are supplied with engine break-in oil from the factory.
+Extra care during the first 100-500 hours of engine operation will result in better performance and longer engine life.
+Do not exceed 500 hours of operation with the break-in oil.
 Operate the engine at heavy loads (60-90% of maximum) as much as possible.
 If the engine has spent significant time at idle, constant speed(s), or light load, or if makeup oil is required, a longer break in period may be needed.
 Refer to the engine operator's manual for a full description of necessary procedures on the addition of break-in oil and extension of the break-in period.
-For more information on regular maintenance intervals, refer to Basic Maintenance Schedule - John Deere Engine.
+For more information on regular maintenance intervals, refer to Basic Maintenance Schedule.

-Resetting Maintenance Alarms
+Resetting the Maintenance Alarms